Let's talk about mental health

-Mental health conditions are far more common than you may think.
+Mental health conditions are far more common than you may think

-If you are experiencing challenges with your mental health, it can be overwhelming to know who to talk to or how to seek help.
-But there is hope.
+Help is available, and it’s proven to work.
 Talk to your healthcare provider about what you’re experiencing.
-He or she will be able to talk to you about treatments, support groups and resources to cope with mental illness.
+He or she will be able to talk to you about treatments and resources to cope with mental illness.

 What’s my risk for depression?